Tracheal Transplant Frequently Asked Questions

 A: In spite of extensive research focused on synthetic trachea and stem cell engineering, this approach has not proven effective for the clinical management of extensive airway defects.
 While research in this area continues, it does not appear that this approach will provide a solution in the immediate future.

-A: Candidates for the tracheal transplant trial are patients over the age of 18 years who have extensive airway defects, not due to cancer, that have not responded to the current treatments available.
+A: Candidates for the tracheal transplant program are patients over the age of 18 years who have extensive airway defects, not due to cancer, that have not responded to the current treatments available.
 Many of these patients suffer recurrent airway obstruction, difficulty breathing, and significant limitation in their activities of normal daily living.

 - Patients under the age of 18 years